Note: Fortunate Son, Part 2 is sitting half-written in my drafts folder. And there are, I suspect more installments to follow.”

 Here’s the thing: At the time they escalated my diagnosis, the “doubling rate” on my PSA count was rolling like a runaway gravel truck with blown airbrakes on a stretch of road coming off the mountain.
 Fast and getting faster.

 So, concurrent with my newly acquired Big Boy status, they deployed some new (new to my personal ecology, not new to the field) pharmaceutical weapons which are sometimes helpful.

 I’d been receiving injections of a drug called Lupron ever since my number started to creep up again a few years back.
-They had given it to me for several years after my radiation treatments back when I was first diagnosed in the early ’90s, but then discontinued it when things stabilized and sent me on my way with instructions to get my PSA checked more often than the average guy.
+They had given it to me for several years after my radiation treatments back when I was first diagnosed in the early ’90s, but then discontinued it when things stabilized.
+They sent me on my way with instructions to get my PSA checked more often than the average guy, which I did.

 If you’re not familiar, Lupron suppresses testosterone production.
 See, testosterone is like Happy Meals for prostate cancer cells, and the idea is that, by removing that from the body, you starve out the little bastards.